Haiku-art/SimpleNavigationAppDemo/README.md

 "# SimpleNavigationAppDemo"

-This is a lab work exercice for Mobile Application development course.
+<b>This is a lab work exercice for Mobile Application development course.</b>